hypre-space/hypredrive/docs/usrman-src/library_examples.rst

          #   ...

 - Memory and layout:

-  - The call ``HYPREDRV_LinearSystemSetNearNullSpace(h, num_entries, num_components, values)`` expects the values in SoA layout: ``num_components`` contiguous blocks, each with ``num_entries`` degrees of freedom.
+  - Pass the values in structure-of-arrays (SoA) layout.
+The layout has ``num_components`` contiguous blocks with ``num_entries`` DOFs in each block.
-  - The buffer is copied into ``libHYPREDRV``-owned storage; the caller must free its buffer after the call returns.
+  - ``libHYPREDRV`` copies the buffer into internal storage.
+Release the caller buffer after the call returns.

 .. note::
-   Near null space modes are distinct from the *exact* null space modes set with ``HYPREDRV_LinearSystemSetNullSpace()``: near null space modes inform the preconditioner construction and are not projected out of the solution, while exact null space modes are projected out of every computed solution to fix its gauge (see the Q2-Q1 lid-driven cavity discretization below).
-The rigid body modes of a clamped elastic body, as in this example, are near null space modes but not exact ones.
+   Near-null-space modes are different from the *exact* null-space modes that ``HYPREDRV_LinearSystemSetNullSpace`` sets.
+Near-null-space modes inform the preconditioner, and `hypredrive` does not project them from the solution.
+In contrast, it projects exact modes from each solution to fix the gauge.
+See the Q2-Q1 cavity example below.
+A clamped elastic body's RBMs are near modes, not exact modes.

 Linear Solver Setup
 ~~~~~~~~~~~~~~~~~~~

-The linear solver is created, setup, applied, and destroyed per solve.
-Solver and
-preconditioner choices (e.g., PCG/FGMRES, AMG/MGR), tolerances, stopping criteria, and
-other options are provided via the YAML configuration parsed earlier with
+Each solve creates, sets up, applies, and destroys the linear solver.
+The parsed YAML
-``HYPREDRV_InputArgsParse``; the create/setup/apply sequence below honors those settings.
+selects the solver, preconditioner, tolerances, and stop criteria.
+The sequence below uses
+these settings.

   .. code-block:: c